As of August 1, 2022, there are no entry restrictions to Norway due to the corona situation: https://www.udi.no/en/about-the-corona-situation/

 Business Customs

-Business customs are largely similar to those in the U.S. and practically all businesspeople speak excellent English.
+Business customs are largely like those in the United States and practically all businesspeople speak excellent English.
 Under normal circumstances, Norwegian businesspeople tend to travel extensively, so meetings should be scheduled well in advance.
 It is recommended to use the 24-hour clock.
 This will avoid confusion over any references to a.m. and p.m.
 Punctuality is valued for both business and social occasions.
-If you are late for a business meeting, call your counterpart and explain the delay.
+If you are late for a business meeting, call or message your counterpart and explain the delay.

 The typical greeting in Norway is a firm handshake with everyone in the room when you arrive and before you leave.
 Maintain moderate eye contact.
-Business cards are still widely used, but many also invite to connect directly through professional networking platforms like LinkedIn.
-Although many Norwegians tend to dress more casually, you should dress conservatively – at least until the host opens up for an open-shirt dress code.
+Business cards are still used, but many also invite to connect directly through professional networking platforms like LinkedIn.
+Although many Norwegians tend to dress more casually, you should dress conservatively (at least business casual) until the host opens for a more casual dress code.

 Norwegians are often direct and do not focus on rituals and social environments for negotiations.
 In the initial meeting, Norwegians are ready to talk business after only a few minutes of small talk.
 Norwegians are straightforward in business meetings.
 Presentations should be precise and concrete, and you should not make any promises that you cannot keep - your honesty will be respected.
 There is no need to be uncomfortable talking about price and payment.